Master of Social Work

 Pupil Personnel Services Credential in School Social Work (PPS-SSW)

-This program is pending California Commission on Teacher Credentialing (CTC) approval.
-Update: Received Initial Accreditation from the California Commission on Teacher Credentialing (CTC) on October 26, 2023.
+UMass Global received initial Accreditation from the California Commission on Teacher Credentialing (CTC) for the PPS-SSW program on October 26, 2023.

 UMass Global, School of Arts and Sciences, offers the Pupil Personnel Services Credential in School Social Work (PPS- SSW), which is issued by the State of California Commission on Teacher Credentialing (CTC).
 In addition to successfully completing all requirements for the MSW degree, students seeking the PPS-SSW must take the following elective courses as part of their program of study: